absolutelyaya/Goop/README.md

 Each Argument is a ``BiFunction<>``.
 You get the instance of the entity and a ``DamageData`` which contains, damage amount and source.
 1. Color<br>Either hook up a method or use a Lambda to return an RGB color in int form.
 2. Velocity<br>Return a Vector4f; the first 3 values are the direction and the fourth value is used for added randomness.<br>In The Example, Goop flies in all directions completely at random; the higher the damage, the higher the Velocity.
 3. Amount<br>Return the amount of particles as an Int.
-In the example, Only Physical Damage will actually emit Goop; meaning Fire or Poison Damage would get ignored.
+In the example, Only Non-Magic Damage will actually emit Goop; meaning Fire or Poison Damage would get ignored.
 If that's what you want is up to you of course.
 4. Size<br>Finally return a float representing the size of the goop.
 In the example, higher damage results in bigger Goop.

 And there you go, Slimes now splatter apart when damaged.
 Wonderful!<br>